Pál Teleki: Early life

-Teleki was born to Géza Teleki (1844–1913), a Hungarian politician and Interior Minister, and his wife Irén Muráty (Muratisz) (1852–1941), the daughter of a wealthy Greek merchant, in Budapest, Hungary.
+Teleki was born to Géza Teleki (1844–1913), a Hungarian politician and Interior Minister, and his wife Irén Muráty (Muratisz) (1852–1941), the only child of a very wealthy Greek merchant and banking family, in Budapest, Hungary.
 Irén Muráty was fluent in Greek.
 Her family, the Muráty (Greek: Μουράτη), originally came from Kozani, in northern Greece.
 Teleki attended Budapest Lutheran elementary school from 1885 to 1889, and Pest Calasanz High School ("gymnazium") from 1889 to 1897.
 In 1897 he started upper-division work at Budapest University studying law and political science.
 Teleki then studied at the Royal Hungarian Academy of Economy in Magyaróvár (Magyaróvári Magyar Királyi Gazdasági Akadémia), and after struggling to complete his studies, graduated with a PhD in 1903.
 He went on to become a university professor and expert on geography and socio-economic affairs in pre-World War I Hungary and a well-respected educator.
 For instance, Erik von Kuehnelt-Leddihn was one of his students.
 He fought in the First World War as a volunteer.

 In 1918–19, he compiled and published a map depicting the ethnographic make up of the Hungarian nation.
 Based on the density of population according to the 1910 census, the so-called Red map was created for the peace talk in Treaty of Trianon.
 His maps were an excellent composition of social and geographic data, even by today's well-developed Geographic Information System's point of view.
 From 1911 to 1913 he was Director of Scientific Publishing for the Institute of Geography, and from 1910 to 1923 he was Secretary General of the Geographical Society.
 He was a delegate to the Versailles Peace Conference in 1919.
 Between 1937 and 1939, he was the Hungarian representative in the International committee on intellectual cooperation of the League of Nations.